EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 **Context-carrying between timezones**.
 Being located in Europe allowed EngineerBetter to be the conduit for context to pass from the India timezone to US timezones.
 Because we were a single team engaging in remote pair-programming, that context was transferred in a human-friendly manner, rather than passive-aggressive JIRA tickets.

 **Making the implicit explicit**.
 Previously knowledge of the system had existed in a fragmented fashion, split between documentation and the human experience of various teams throughout the organisation.
 Instead, now we had one testable infrastructure-as-code pipeline that embodied all of that knowledge.

+> "EngineerBetter certainly bring a high level of technical competency as their name would suggest, but where they help most is actually their ability to listen, adapt and accelerate cultural transformation."
+> ### Kyle Campos - EVP Technology, Smarsh

 ## Smarsh